AllureOfTheStars/Allure/README.md

 Allure of the Stars
 ===================

-This is an alpha pre-release of Allure of the Stars, a near-future Sci-Fi [roguelike] [2] and tactical squad game.
+This is an alpha release of Allure of the Stars, a near-future Sci-Fi [roguelike] [2] and tactical squad game.
 Long-term goals are high replayability and auto-balancing through procedural content generation and persistent content modification based on player behaviour.
-The game is written in [Haskell] [1] using the [LambdaHack roguelike game engine] [5].
+The game is written in [Haskell] [1] using the [LambdaHack] [5] roguelike game engine.

 Compilation and installation